 It Takes Much Less Time To Grill Foods

 Cooking grilled food on an indoor electric grill also takes less time.
 Suppose you are cooking on an outdoor grill.
-You need to store the charcoal, heat it up to burn brightly, add extra charcoal for more heat, and remove some to reduce the heat.
-All of these can be very time-consuming.
+You need to store the charcoal, heat it to burn brightly, add extra charcoal for more heat, and remove some to reduce the heat.
+All of these extra steps can be very time-consuming.

 The biggest downside of the outdoor grill is that you cannot use it in harsh weather.
 If the day is particularly windy or hot, it will be tough to stay near the heated grills.
 It is impossible to use outdoor grills when it is raining outside.